 The ensemble performs throughout the world and has recorded seven albums.
 Its Grammy Award-winning album Sing Me Home was developed and recorded alongside the 2016 documentary feature about Silkroad, The Music of Strangers.

 Silkroad Ensemble musicians are also teachers, producers and advocates.
 Off the stage, they lead passionate learning programs, residencies in schools, museums and communities of all sizes, and experiment with new media and genres which share Silkroad’s radical approach to cultural collaboration.

-The musicians coming to Auckland Arts Festival include two of Silkroad’s co-artistic directors — Jeffrey Beecher on bass and multi-percussionist Shane Shanahan — internationally acclaimed Galician bagpipe master and classical pianist Cristina Pato, pioneering cellist Mike Block, multi-talented percussionist Mark Suter, Indian tabla player Sandeep Das, violist Mario Gotoh, Wu Tong, who has played the sheng and suona since he was five, and Kayhan Kalhor who is an internationally acclaimed virtuoso on the kamancheh (spiked fiddle), among others.
+The musicians coming to Auckland Arts Festival include two of Silkroad’s co-artistic directors — Jeffrey Beecher on bass and multi-percussionist Shane Shanahan — internationally acclaimed Galician bagpipe master and classical pianist Cristina Pato, pioneering cellist Mike Block, multi-talented percussionist Mark Suter, Indian tabla player Sandeep Das, violist Mario Gotoh, and Wu Tong, who has played the sheng and suona since he was five, among others.

 The performers take time off from their roles in the world’s best orchestras and as pre-eminent academics at some of the leading music schools across the globe to tour with Silkroad Ensemble.